hc671123/secure_module-Python/README.md

 # secure_module Python
 Security module which stores important and confidental information.
 Information is stored encrypted and password protected.
-The module also provides the WebEncr and WebDecr functions which encrypts and decrypts any object with AES-GCM 256-bit encryption..
+The module also provides the WebEncr and WebDecr functions which encrypts and decrypts any object with AES-GCM 256-bit encryption.
 Have a look at SECURITY.md and read the information below for security informations.

 ## General information about AES-GCM
 AES-GCM provides data integrity and confidentiality (it belongs to the class of authenticated encryption with associated data - AEAD algorithms).